Psychology and Neuroscience Research

-The psychology department applies the scientific empirical method to study behavior and mental life.
+The Psychology and Neuroscience department applies the scientific empirical method to study behavior and mental life.
 There are several opportunities for students to conduct collaborative research with faculty members in the department during both the summer and the academic year.

 Faculty members' research interests include psychopathology, evolutionary psychology, infant emotional development, auditory perception, emotion in the workplace, the effects of alcohol on students, and behavioral neuroscience.
 Many of our faculty members regularly publish scientific papers with students as coauthors.